direktiv/direktiv/scripts/api/api.md

 GET /api/functions/namespaces/{namespace}/tree/{workflow}?op=function
 ```

-Get a workflow scoped knative service details
+Get a workflow scoped knative service details.
-Note: This is a Server-Sent-Event endpoint, and will not work with the default swagger client
+Note: This is a Server-Sent-Event endpoint, and will not work with the default swagger client.

 #### Parameters